UW-COSC-4010-5010-CYBER-FA-2017/foundational-concepts-in-cybersecurity-nix/1/DomanSeperation.md

 ## NonExample:

-In the non exemplara case both object refers to the same data which global variable outside the domain class.
+In the non exemplara case as well we use the same Domain class.
+Two objects are created however both object refers to the same data which global variable outside the domain class.
 In this example when object A sets its domain as "A" and object B sets its domain as "B" we get.